U.S. says 2.7 million additional Takata air bag inflators to be recalled

-Honda confirms 11th U.S. death tied to ruptured Takata air bag inflator

-WASHINGTON Honda Motor Co said on Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata Corp air bag inflator.

-WASHINGTON The U.S. National Highway Traffic Safety Administration said Tuesday that new testing is prompting Takata Corp (7312.T) to declare 2.7 million air bag inflators defective in Ford Motor Co (F.N), Nissan Motor Co (7201.T) and Mazda Motor Corp (7261.T) vehicles.
+WASHINGTON (Reuters) - The U.S. National Highway Traffic Safety Administration said Tuesday that new testing is prompting Takata Corp 7312.T to declare 2.7 million air bag inflators defective in Ford Motor Co (F.N), Nissan Motor Co (7201.T) and Mazda Motor Corp (7261.T) vehicles.

-Takata air bag inflators are already linked to 17 deaths and more than 180 injuries worldwide, and the recalls will eventually cover more than 100 million inflators.
+Takata air bag inflators are already linked to 17 deaths and more than 180 injuries worldwide, and the recalls will eventually cover about 125 million inflators.
 The auto safety agency said new testing is prompting the recall of some driver-side air bags built from 2015 through 2012.

 Nissan said it will recall 627,000 Versa cars from 2007-2012 model years, including 515,000 in the United States "out of an abundance of caution."
 It will notify owners within 60 days with additional instructions.